Spectral multiplier theorems and averaged R-boundedness: H ormander classes

-Lemma \ref{Lem Soaloc calculus} essentially follows from the identity \eqref{Equ Convergence Bes}.
-The technical details can be found in \cite[Proposition 4.25]{Kr}.
 Note that the H\"ormander class $\Ha$ is contained in $\Sobexp^\alpha_{2,\loc}.$ Thus the $\Sobexp^\alpha_{2,\loc}$ calculus in Lemma \ref{Lem Soaloc calculus} enables us to define the $\Ha$ calculus, whose boundedness is a main object of investigation in this article.